Updated: August 2018

 It’s a couple of years old now, but still going strong.
 Apple put out an updated version in 2016, but I’m not in any hurry to upgrade.

-When I’m in New Zealand, I have the laptop plugged into a Dell UltraSharp UP2716D 27 inch colour-calibrated monitor (perfect for photographers – full Adobe RGB colour spectrum!), and use an Apple trackpad and Apple keyboard.
+When I’m in New Zealand, I have the laptop plugged into a Dell UltraSharp UP2716D 27 inch colour-calibrated monitor (good for photographers – full Adobe RGB colour spectrum!), and use an Apple trackpad and Apple keyboard.

 External hard drive: Seagate Backup Plus 5TB